ImanJJ305/PyBer_Analysis/README.md

 ## Overview of Project

 ### Purpose
-    The purpose of this analysis is to display the relationship between drivers and the fares recieved in varying city types.
-This information is intended to assist the  team at the PyBer rudesharing app improve access to their ridesharing services and determine affordability for underserved neighborhoods.
+    The purpose of this analysis is to display the relationship between drivers and the fares received in varying city types.
+This information is intended to assist the  team at the PyBer rides haring app improve access to their ride sharing services and determine affordability for underserved neighborhoods.

 ## Results